Should I Start a Podcast (You Might NOT Be Ready)

 How much do you charge for ads?
 Generally, prices are determined by the CPM model, which stands for cost per 1,000 downloads.
 Obviously, the more popular your podcast, the more you can charge for advertising.

 Typically, direct ads aren’t separate packages played on your show.
 Instead, you’ll likely read the ad yourself, so it appears you’re personally endorsing the product.
 Because your audience considers you an expert in your field, they’ll typically take your endorsements seriously, which is why this advertising model is so valued by advertisers.
+Becoming an authority, should make it easy.

 Podcast Network Advertising